ttscoff/searchlink-plugins/README.md

 ### Calendar

 Another example of a text filter.
 This one can insert a Markdown calendar for any month and year.
 You can define the month and year like `!cal 5 2024` to get a calendar for May, 2024.
 If you use `!cal now` it will insert a calendar for the current month and year.
-It can also print how many days are in a month with `!days 2 2024` to show how many days are in October.
+It can also print how many days are in a month with `!days 2 2024` to show how many days are in February, 2024.
 Silly, and would probably be better as a TextExpander snippet, but I'm just experimenting with extending SearchLink.

 ### ManPage